KHEngineering/RoboRio/faq/java.md

 compiling programs and not the default.
 If it is desired to run with a higher compiler optimization level, a team can do that in the project properties and verify that it is working.
 13. We have (with some controversy) removed the timing option from the IterativeRobot template.
-The belief is that it represents a distinctly different way of the template from operating from it’s original intent which was to sync with the DS packet arrival (a 20ms loop).
+The belief is that it represents a distinctly different way of the template from operating from it's original intent which was to sync with the DS packet arrival (a 20ms loop).
 Teams wishing to run with other timing can easily use the SampleRobot template or make their own by subclassing RobotBase.
 14. OutlineViewer is not part of the regular build and is now included in the tools directory.